More space when keyboard is not being used just feels nice.

 )

 That’s it.
-Not very complicated.
-The real trick seems to be knowing when to use boolean operation on the sketch method and when to extrude the shapes and go on from there.
+Not very complicated but not trivial either.
+The real trick seems to be knowing when to use boolean operations on the sketch method and when to extrude the shapes and go on from there using the fluent API.

 📎 Download: Monitor Stand Step File